AscendingPassage.com HOME PAGE.

 repetition.
 They seem to have some mysterious secret to convey to one

-another, but have perforce to remain silent, and for all the
+another, but have perforce to remain silent.
+For all the

 hieroglyphs, too, repeated to infinity, envelop you on all sides like

-Minute by minute now, everything amongst these rigid dead things grows
+Minute by minute now, everything among these rigid dead things grows

 more precise.
 Cold, hard rays penetrate through the immense ruin,